 Exhibition duration: February 22 to May 12, 2019

 Curator: Julia Höner

-What is the human being?
-This question has always preoccupied artists, but today it is more difficult than ever to answer.
-Accordingly, the artists of Body in Pieces have dedicated themselves to the human body as a focal point at which pressing queries coincide, concerning the technological and social conditions of human existence, for instance.
+The artists of Body in Pieces dedicate themselves to the human body as a focal point at which pressing queries coincide, concerning the technological and social conditions of human existence, for instance.
 Knowledge about the body today reveals itself as being both relational and frayed.
 Take, for example, the notion of increasingly technically interconnected, posthuman bodies, competing with the traditional identity- and gender-based images that are predominantly and persistently in circulation.
 In the works of the seven international artists, the body consequently appears as a rather fragmented and ambiguous entity—in which power and control manifest themselves and which is economically and socially appropriated.
 At the same time, the body still represents our organic basis—from where innumerable wishes and desires are formulated.

 The exhibition is supported by:

 SAÂDANE AFIF, CORY ARCANGEL, JULIA BÜNNAGEL, MIKE HENTZ,

 CATHERINE LORENT, WARREN ENVIOUS, EMEKA OGBOH, JUERGEN STAACK AND OTHERS.